 The University Archives will accept material in analog or digital form.

-If you are submitting analog material, complete the submission form, then contact the Archives to make arrangements to deliver the material.
-Do not drop off analog material at the Archives or send via campus mail or U.S. Mail until the University Archives staff returns to campus after the Spring, 2020 COVID-19 closure.
+If you are submitting analog material, complete the submission form, then contact the Archives to make arrangements to deliver or send the material.
+You can drop off analog material beginning Monday, 8/24/2020.
+You can send analog material via U.S. mail to: CWRU Archives, 20 BioEnterprise Building, 10900 Euclid Avenue, Cleveland OH 44106-7229.